The wedding date!

 The number three representing the holy trinity – the Father, Son, and Holy Ghost, is especially symbolic.

 A tradition dating back to ancient times is to spit after offering congratulations or compliments to the couple.
 Today guests mimic ‘the act’ of spitting – blowing a puff of breath through pursed lips.
 Due to the rule of threes, ‘spitting’ three times brings greater luck.

-Continuing the tradition of three, at the start of the ceremony, the couple place the rings on the tips of their wedding fingers and the koumbaro will exchange them three times.
+Continuing the tradition of three, at the start of the ceremony, the couple places the rings on the tips of their wedding fingers, and the Koumbaro will exchange them three times.
 The priest will then bless them three times.